AB5HM

 LDMOSFET installation

-Since my heat spreader was not machined and doesn't have a groove i drilled small holes and used some teflon wire
+Since my heat spreader was not machined and doesn't have a groove i drilled small holes and used some Teflon wire

 to hold the devices in place.